The other Germans: How Sorbs are making a comeback in Central Europe

 That’s where the work of Braumann and the Domowina come in.
 Founded in 1912, the Domowina has dedicated itself to advancing Sorbian political and cultural interests—though it is not itself a political party.
 Braumann himself came back to the region after living elsewhere in Germany in order to help his fellow Sorbs address the issues they face.
 One of the main issues Braumann has had to come to grips with is the divided nature of the area in which Sorbs live.
 Their settlement area is split between the federal states of Saxony and Brandenburg, adding layers of bureaucracy and politics that make projects like a language center in Hoyerswerda difficult to get off the ground.
 But he hopes that with the German government’s focus on reversing the economic effects of coal’s decline, the “Łužica will finally be seen as a single region.”

-Looking towards a brighter future
+Sorbs look towards a brighter future

 In this regard, Braumann can look forward to building on existing political successes.
 The former Governor of Saxony, Stanisław Tillich, is a Sorb.
 Sorbs are active at local and state levels of government, and have also represented parts of Łužica in Germany’s Bundestag.
 Still, not all political developments are positive.
 A series of questions recently put to mayoral candidates by the Sorbian community in Hoyerswerda was answered by all major parties except the far-right AfD.